mottamatheus/siberian/README.md

 -   Deployment to Firebase
 -   Complete checkout screen functionaliy with ReactJS
 -   Full Login Functionality with Google Firebase Authentication
--   Connect Front End to Firestore DB
+-   Connected Front End to Firestore DB
 -   Checkout and Payment page with Stripe frontend
--   Deploy Cloud functions to process Payments
--   Stored orders for logged in user

----